miso-lims/walkthroughs/_includes/libraries-library-aliquots-to-pools.md

-<a name="libraries-dils-to-pools"  href="#" id="toplink">top</a>
+<a name="libraries-library-aliquots-to-pools"  href="#" id="toplink">top</a>

 # 7. Creating Pools

 Pools are the last step for libraries before sequencing and represent the entity that is loaded onto the flowcell lane or SMRTcell.
-A "pool" can have one or more library dilutions in it.
+A "pool" can have one or more library aliquots in it.
 Every lane of sequencing contains only one pool.

 {% if include.detailed == true %}
 <img src="pics/flow-pool.svg"/>